erunyon/erikrunyon.com/source/capp30370/assignments.md

 - LWD Ch 20: Using Javascript

 ### Project 13
-- Create a new document and name it “project13.html”
+- Create a new document and name it "project13.html"
 - Include the following items:
 	1. A button labeled "Alert", that when clicked, displays an "alert"
 	2. A button labeled "Prompt", that when clicked, asks the users name and then outputs the name five times to the console
 	3. Create an array of the colors of the rainbow.
 Loop through the array writing each color to its own line in the document on page load.
 	4. Create a box named "Mouse Events".
 When the mouse moves over the box, write to the console: "Mouse entered the box".
 When the mouse leaves, write to the console: "Mouse left the box".
 	5. Two text boxes labeled "First" and "Second" and a button labled "Check".
 When the button is clicked, the user receives an alert letting them know ff the values in the two boxes are equal.
-- Upload the new file and add it to your project list page
+- Upload the new file and add it to your project list page.

 ## Nov 4